We are a Royal College of Veterinary Surgeons (RCVS) approved equine hospital.

 ▪ LOSS OF USE cover - This provides a level of reimbursement if your horse or pony is permanently incapable of carrying out its insured activities.
 For example, if your horse goes lame, recovers enough to be a broodmare or hack, but not enough to return to eventing, then a negotiated settlement will pay out some of its insured value.

-▪ THIRD PARTY cover - This is an important aspect of insurance, which protects you from large personal injury claims if your horse causes an accident or injury.
+▪ THIRD PARTY cover - This is an important aspect of insurance, which protects you from large personal injury claims if your horse causes an accident or injury to a third party.

 Not necessarily.
 Insurance policies are unlikely to cover all eventualities or conditions.
 If a horse has had certain problems before the policy is taken out, do not expect these problems to be allowed as a valid claim in the future.
 Even if you do not claim for a condition, it doesn’t mean it will be covered if it recurs some time later.